About Cups and Rims

 If you are looking for the thickest, darkest, creamiest flugelhorn sound, this is it.
 This is exactly what flugelhorn soloists have been longing for.
 It brings a whole other level of depth and richness out of high-end horns and breathes new life into inexpensive instruments that you may have neglected since your student days.

-With a conventional deep cup, the high end would be very flat, and some would have the "High C" hanging by nearly a semitone.
+With a conventional deep cup, the treble would be very flat, and some would have the "High C" hanging by nearly a half tone.
 This would have forced them to make two unfortunate choices: force control or simply not blow high notes.
 With this cup, however, that is not a problem at all.
 High C and D in the upper register are tuned without difficulty, and anyone with the skill and willingness can make them sound even better than that.

 This mouthpiece is like magic....
 Never before has there been a mouthpiece that offers such a deep cup, such an expansive sound, and such uncompromising intonation.
 It also has the novelty of allowing you to choose your favorite tone in either brass or bronze!